truenas/documentation/content/TrueCommand/Clustering/_index.md

 There are five volume types:

-+ Replicated - Use Replicated for better reliability and data redundancy, and to overcome the risk of data loss in a ditributed volume.
++ Replicated - Use Replicated for better reliability and data redundancy, and to overcome the risk of data loss in a distributed volume.
 It creates copies of files across multiple bricks in the volume.
-Use replicated volumes in environments where high-availability and high-     reliability are critical.
+Use replicated volumes in environments where high-availability and high-reliability are critical.
-+ Distributed - Use Distributed to ditribute files across the various bricks in the volumes.
++ Distributed - Use Distributed to distribute files across the various bricks in the volumes.
 Use where scalable storage and redundancy is either not important, or is provided by other hardware or software layers.
 + Dispersed - Use Dispersed to disperse data across the bricks in the volume.
 The volume data is broken into fragments, expanded and encoded with redundant data pieces and stored across a set of different bricks.
-Dispersed volumes allow a configurable level of reliability with minimal wasted storage space.
+Dispersed volumes allow a configurable level of reliability with minimal waste of storage space.
-+ Distributed replicated - Use Distributed Replicated to distributed data across replicated sets of bricks.
++ Distributed Replicated - Use Distributed Replicated to distributed data across replicated sets of bricks.
 This volume creates distributed copies of multiple bricks in the volume.
 Use distributed replicated volumes in environments where high-availability and high-reliability are critical.
 + Distributed Dispersed - Use Distributed Dispersed when you want data distributed and broken into fragments, expanded and encoded with redundant data pieces and stored across a set of different bricks.
 This feature is not implemented at this time.